November 2023 - Plans for new centre unveiled

-If you missed our series of online community information sessions, you can access the most commonly asked questions from the webinars in the "Related Information" box to the right.
+If you missed our series of online community information sessions, you can access the most commonly asked questions (available above in the December 2021 - February 2022 update).

 As part of the project to create a new aquatic and leisure centre for Kingston, a range of options are being developed for Councillors to consider before making any final decisions including:

 - Scope and cost of repairs required to re-open the Don Tatnell Leisure Centre, as set out at the June Council meeting

 - Options for the development of a leisure centre and additional co-located indoor basketball courts to be located in Kingston’s South Ward, as set out at the March Council meeting